 Yes.
-If you wear pigtails or cornrows or use tight hair rollers, the pull on your hair can cause a type of hair loss called traction alopecia (say: "al-oh-pee-sha").
+If you wear pigtails or cornrows or use tight hair rollers, the pull on your hair can cause a type of hair loss called traction alopecia.
 If the pulling is stopped before scarring of the scalp develops, your hair will grow back normally.
 However, scarring can cause permanent hair loss.
-Hot oil hair treatments or chemicals used in permanents (also called "perms") may cause inflammation (swelling) of the hair follicle, which can result in scarring and hair loss.
+Hot oil hair treatments or chemicals used in permanents (also called "perms") may cause inflammation (swelling) of the hair follicle.
+This can result in scarring and hair loss.

-Perhaps.
-Your doctor will probably ask you some questions about your diet, any medicines you're taking, whether you've had a recent illness and how you take care of your hair.
-If you're a woman, your doctor may ask questions about your menstrual cycle, pregnancies and menopause.
+If you suspect that you may have excessive hair loss, talk to your doctor.
+He or she will probably ask you some questions about your diet, any medicines you're taking, and whether you've had a recent illness, and how you take care of your hair.
+If you're a woman, your doctor may ask questions about your menstrual cycle, pregnancies, and menopause.
 Your doctor may want to do a physical exam to look for other causes of hair loss.
-Finally, blood tests or a biopsy (taking a small sample of cells to examine under a microscope) of your scalp may be needed.
+Finally, your doctor may order blood tests or a biopsy (taking a small sample of cells to examine under a microscope).

 Depending on your type of hair loss, treatments are available.
 If a medicine is causing your hair loss, your doctor may be able to prescribe a different medicine.
 Recognizing and treating an infection may help stop the hair loss.
 Correcting a hormone imbalance may prevent further hair loss.

 Medicines may also help slow or prevent the development of common baldness.
 One medicine, minoxidil (brand name: Rogaine), is available without a prescription.
 It is applied to the scalp.
 Both men and women can use it.
 Another medicine, finasteride, is available with a prescription.
 It comes in pills and is only for men.
 It may take up to 6 months before you can tell if one of these medicines is working.